gwastro/pycbc/docs/index.rst

 The goals of the PyCBC project are to:

-- Provide tools for building gravitational-wave search workflows for CBCs
+- Provide tools for building gravitational-wave search and parameter estimation workflows for CBCs.
-- Create a flexible, extensible production code for CBC analysis that can be released for the public
+- Create a flexible, extensible production code for CBC analysis that can be released for the public.
-- Enable simple, easy and transparent access for various many-core architectures like GPUs
+- Enable simple, easy and transparent access for various many-core architectures like GPUs.

 =======================================
 Use of PyCBC in Scientific Publications